fairecasoimeme/LiXee-Box/README.md

     <img src="https://toolbox.marketingtools.apple.com/api/v2/badges/download-on-the-app-store/black/fr-fr?releaseDate=1751500800" alt="Download on the App Store" style="width: 150px; vertical-align: middle; object-fit: contain;" />
     </a></td></tr></table>

-Just BLE scan the device and complete with your local WiFi login/pass
+Just scan the device (with BLE) and complete the pairing with your local WiFi login/pass

 #### Before v2.2a
 With web navigator